atrocore/atrocore/docs/01.atrocore/18.master-data-management/19.clusters/index.md

 ## Merge Cluster Items

-The Merge View allows you to manually create or update the Golden Record within a cluster by selecting individual field values from staging records via radio buttons.
+The Merge View allows you to manually create or update the Golden Record within a cluster by selecting individual field values from contributor records via radio buttons.

 ![Merge cluster items](./_assets/merge-cluster-items.png){.large}